jatin2003/jatin2003/README.md

 ## Hey there 👋

-I'm Jatin Rao.
+I'm Jatin Rao (he/him).
 I'm a Web Developer who's passionate about building better web applications for one and all.

-- 💬 Ask me about: Web Development
-- 📫 How to reach me: DM [@iamjatinrao](https://twitter.com/iamjatinrao)
-- 😄 Pronouns: He/him

 ### Useful Links 💙